 Just because it's written on the TPF doesn't mean it's a required service.
 The IEP, by contrast, is a legal contract spelling out what the school is required to do.
 If the IEP team decides that something they've discussed on the transition planning form is something that must happen, that should be, then, be written on the IEP as the IEP is discussed second at the transition of the planning meeting.
 Okay?

 Let me talk a second more about the power of the transition planning form?
 Why do we write down things that aren't required?
 Transition, by its nature, should be creative and should involve as many people as possible, in planning.
 That makes it more powerful.
 If you have a person-centered process, where you can really think big... and you can involve, certainly, the school, the teacher, the guidance counselor, the work and learning coordinator, you can also include families and students and employers and neighbors and coaches and friends and anybody that you can think of can be recorded on the transition planning form.
 That's not true with the IEP.
 The IEP is a contract spelling out what the school will do.
-You can put everybody's voices on the IEP.
+You can’t put everybody's voices on the IEP.

 So... that's the purpose of the transition planning form, to really think as big as you possibly can and dream and imagine.
 The student's vision, which is recorded at the top of the transition planning form is cut and pasted into the IEP.